lewj85/SnakeFight/README.md

 # Snake Fight

-## The classic Snake game but player-versus-player and 3D
+## The classic Snake game but player-versus-player

+Fight for food to make your snake longer.
+Pick up items to aid you.

 Features:

--Fight for food to make your snake longer

--Modes: can/can't go through your own walls, multiple lives/1 life only, free for all/team match, domination/capture the flag(food)

--Random items pop up on map like speed boosts, shields, etc

--Different maps: empty cube, walls, edges
+-Modes: Free For All, Team Deathmatch, Capture The Flag
+-Items: Speed Boosts, Shields, Camouflage
+-Maps: No Walls, Outer Walls, Inner Walls